by Martin Maenza

 “It certainly reminded me of the good old days,” Mal said as he took a sip of his own.
 “I had forgotten how much I missed that.”

-Charley got a strange look on his face.
+A strange look passed over Charley’s face.
 “Whoa, you know what I was just thinking?”
-He didn’t give his friends a chance to respond.
+He didn’t give his friends a chance to respond before he continued.
 “I think we should put the group back together!
 You know — invite the others — Gar, Lilith, Betty!”

 Mal pondered for a second.
 “Hmm, that is an idea.
 I do have all the old equipment from back when we closed up the Horn back east.
 Robin told me to keep an eye on it, but never asked for it back.
 It’s all stored under the club in a subbasement.”